zazabap/LogosQ/docs/api.md

 ## Conclusion

-This API documentation provides a high-level overview of the Qforge library's capabilities.
+This API documentation provides a high-level overview of the logosq library's capabilities.
 For more detailed information, please refer to the individual module documentation and usage examples provided in the `examples` directory.